ferds003/ferds003.github.io/_projects/2024 LBYMF4B.md

 </div>

 ### FINDINGS:
-A time-motion study was conducted to measure the efficiency of the **Br.
+A time study was conducted to measure the efficiency of the **Br.
 Andrew Hall elevator system** during peak hours.
 Five stations were defined:
 1. Waiting in line to get to a higher floor.
 2. Waiting inside the elevator going up.